Exercise a high degree of caution due to the threat of terrorist attack. Pay attention to your personal security at all times.

 - If you're affected by transport disruptions, contact your airline, travel agent or insurer for assistance.

-Reconsider your need to travel to areas near the borders with Syria and Iraq due to ongoing conflict in those countries.
+Reconsider your need to travel to areas near the borders with Syria and Iraq due to the uncertain security environment and the threat of kidnapping in these regions.
 There is frequent military activity, including shelling and gun fire, which has resulted in fatalities and injuries on the Jordanian side of the border with Syria.
 Jordanian security forces have increased their presence in the area.

-Extremists have expressed a desire to conduct attacks targeting Western visitors in Jordan, and the Jordanian authorities have disrupted several terrorist plots targeting Westerners.
+Extremists have expressed their intention to conduct attacks targeting Western visitors in Jordan.
+Jordanian authorities have disrupted a number of terrorist plots in recent years.

 Recent attacks in Jordan include: